camoverride/telephone_printer/README.md

 - `systemctl --user enable printer.service`
 - `systemctl --user start printer.service`

-Check the status: `systemctl --user status printer.service`
+Check the status: `systemctl --user status printer.service`.
+This will also show you the IP address.

 Start it on boot: `sudo loginctl enable-linger pi`